December Bride (radio program): Personnel

 Johnny Jacobs was the announcer, and Wilbur Hatch provided the music.
 The program was created and directed by Parke Levy.

 Promotion

 In December 1952, December Bride held a letter-writing contest with the topic "Why I like my Mother-in-law".
 The prize was a week's vacation for two to Palm Springs, including being the guests of Spring Byington while there.

+Critical response

+A review in the trade publication Variety described the show's dialog as "zany" and said that Byington was "her usual delightful self as the mother-in-law".
+It summarized the premiere episode as "unpretentious hot-weather fare".